nazmulidris/developerlife.com/_posts/2021-10-19-react-hooks-redux-typescript-handbook.md

 React Hooks with TypeScript (and write tests for them using react-testing-library).

-1. This is not a React primer, and is primarily aimed at developers who know React class components and want to learn to use Hooks to create functional components using TypeScript.
+1. This is not a React primer, and is primarily aimed at developers who know React class components and want to learn to use Hooks to create function components using TypeScript.
 2. You can jump directly to any topic in the table of contents that you are curious about in this handbook, you don't have to read it from start to finish.